Tokyo Fashion Subculture: Japanese Streetwear

 BAPE

-One of the most hyped Japanese streetwear brands, BAPE (A Bathing Ape) is most known for its cloud camo print and legendary items like the shark hoodie and Bapesta sneakers.
-Many of the designs take influence from hip-hop and have a contemporary and casual feel to them, making them true streetwear staples.
+One of the most hyped Japanese streetwear brands is BAPE (A Bathing Ape).
+It’s most known for its cloud camo print and legendary items like the shark hoodie and Bapesta sneakers.
+Many of the designs take influence from hip-hop and have a contemporary and casual feel to them.
+They are considered true streetwear staples.
 You can find the main BAPE flagship store in Jingumae, with womenswear being on the first floor.

 Address: 4-21-5 Jingumae, Shibuya City, Tokyo